- Sheriff's Office

 Public Records Requests

 Much of the information that your Sheriff's Office stores is routinely available to the public for a fee.
 There are some exceptions under law that restrict the release of specific types of records.
-The first step in the process is to submit a letter or Records Request form and to remit the estimated fee.
+The first step in the process is to complete and submit a Records Request form (PDF) and remit the estimated fee.
 If the information you need is not immediately available, Records Staff will let you know if or when the information is expected to be releasable.
-Questions regarding records requests may also be sent via email to firstname.lastname@example.org
+Questions regarding records requests may also be sent via firstname.lastname@example.org.

-Our fees associated with public records requests vary and can be found by reading our fee schedule (see attachment below).
+Our fees associated with public records requests vary and can be found by reading our fee schedule (PDF).

 Your Lincoln County Sheriff's Office Evidence and Property Division is staffed by one civilian Evidence Control Specialist and supervised by the Support Services Director.